brollb/webgme-composite-viz/README.md

 This is a [WebGME](https://webgme.org) visualizer for composing visualizers from existing visualizers (using [GoldenLayout](https://golden-layout.com/)).

 ## Installation
-First, install the webgme-consolidated-viz following:
+First, install the webgme-composite-viz following:
 - [NodeJS](https://nodejs.org/en/) (LTS recommended)
 - [MongoDB](https://www.mongodb.com/)

 Second, start mongodb locally by running the `mongod` executable in your mongodb installation (you may need to create a `data` directory or set `--dbpath`).

 Then, run `webgme start` from the project root to start .
-Finally, navigate to `http://localhost:8080` to start using webgme-consolidated-viz!
+Finally, navigate to `http://localhost:8080` to start using webgme-composite-viz!

 ## Usage
 First, enable the composite visualizer for a given node.
 Then click on it in the visualizers panel (assuming default WebGME UI).